 - This trope is played straight with mental attributes, however — it's pretty difficult to put yourself in the shoes of somebody who is four times as intelligent as any real-world individual ever will be.
 Additionally, while the rules do allow you to use your character's Intelligence or Wisdom to solve puzzles, it's explicitly recommended that the Dungeon Master disallow this if it seems like it would be anticlimactic.

-- The first two Fallout games also have the opposite effect if you use Intelligence as a dump stat, leaving you with a character who is effectively brain damaged.
+- Games by Black Isle Studios were among the first to kick this trope square in the nuts with Fallout, as every skill and ability has multiple applications, including checks made during dialogue, special interactions, and clues that the game can drop in your direction for characters able to notice them.
+The first two games also have the opposite effect if you use Intelligence as a dump stat, leaving you with a character who is effectively brain-damaged.
 All your dialogue options for the entire game are replaced with suitably dim-witted alternatives and certain non-player characters actually recognise that you will be totally incapable of following simple instructions and so will complete important quests for you!

 - In Dragon Age: Origins, new conversation options are opened thanks to your Cunning attribute.
 There is, of course, a Coercion skill.
 Apparently lopping off enemy heads can make you really, really good at convincing people.
 But would you argue with someone who can turn a fire-breathing dragon into a scaly John the Baptist impersonator?